LogoAMRGearbox

 Risk TypeImpactProbabilityTrigger / BoundaryMitigationRefs

-Underestimated shock loadHighMediumService factor not aligned with actual duty-cycle and shock profile.Raise service factor and validate duty profile with real cycle data.S1, S2
+Underestimated shock loadHighMediumService factor not aligned with actual duty-cycle, start frequency, or inertia ratio (fa = Je/Jm).Raise service factor, check inertia class boundary, and validate duty profile with real cycle data.S1, S2, S25

 Thermal saturation in sealed housingHighMedium-highThermal loss exceeds enclosure cooling capacity under continuous duty.Check continuous thermal rating and enclosure cooling budget.S1, S2, S3

-Alias wording misread as true 1:1 fitMedium-highMediumTeam reads "1 1 worm gearbox" or "1 4hp worm gearbox" as mandatory mechanical 1:1 while the selected architecture still assumes worm-stage reduction behavior.Run the 1:1 boundary table, compare bevel baseline, and document why worm remains selected if no reduction is required.S16, S17, S18, S19
+Alias wording misread as true 1:1 fitMedium-highMediumTeam reads "1 1 worm gearbox", "1 4hp worm gearbox", or "20 0 ratio worm gearbox" as mandatory mechanical 1:1 while the selected architecture still assumes worm-stage reduction behavior.Run the 1:1 boundary table, compare bevel baseline, and document why worm remains selected if no reduction is required.S16, S17, S18, S19

 Backlash mismatch with precision tasksMedium-highMediumSupplier backlash class and test method absent in quote package.Specify backlash class and acceptance test in RFQ.Open gap